cmvandrevala/cmvandrevala.github.io/teaching/phy/201/lesson-plans/math-review.md

   - Significant figures
   - Review of trigonometry
   - Review of vectors
+objectives:
+  - Perform dimensional analysis on the base units in SI
+  - Perform calculations with the correct number of significant figures
+  - Calculate the side lengths of a right triangle using the Pythagorean theorem
+  - Calculate the angles around a right triangle using sine, cosine, and tangent
+  - Perform basic operations on vectors (addition, subtraction, scalar multiplication, etc.)
+  - Calculate dot and cross products of vectors
 ---

-## 🎯 Objectives

-* Perform dimensional analysis on the base units in SI
-* Perform calculations with the correct number of significant figures
-* Calculate the side lengths of a right triangle using the Pythagorean theorem
-* Calculate the angles around a right triangle using sine, cosine, and tangent
-* Perform basic operations on vectors (addition, subtraction, scalar multiplication, etc.)
-* Calculate dot and cross products of vectors

 ## 📋 Sequence